ktmeaton/DHSI2019-git/README.md

 3. Sign in to GiHhub.com through installer.
 4. Configure Git to your preferred name and email.
 5. Decide on sending usage stats.
-6. Select demo repository (ktmeaton/DHSI2019-git) and select “Clone”.
+6. Select demo repository (ktmeaton/DHSI2019-git) and select **“Clone”**.
 7. Choose the “Local path” where you want your project files to be installed to.

+**Part 5.
+Client GUI Walkthrough**
+1) Navigation bar at the top (File, Edit, View).
+2) Below is the repository options, first is the repository (project) selector, then the **branch** selector, then the file fetcher.
+Fetch is not immediately relevant to us, because fetching is what you do when you want to see what everybody else has been working on.
+3) The left panel controls what displays in the main window of the client.
+4) Right now “changes” is selected and there are no changes to our files.
+5) But in the history tab, something has happened.
+We have an “Initial **commit**”.
+User “Katherine Eaton” 1 changed file our README.md, [+] for additions being made, and added 2 lines.
+6) Let’s view where our local files are (and our remote files).